DS 4 2022-2025 review | Stylish and comfortable premium hatchback

 The CarGurus verdict

 Its more mainstream rivals tend to be slightly better all-rounders than the DS 4, with more rear-seat space and better driving dynamics.
-What’s more, the 4 is just a bit too expensive for a left-field option: it won’t really cost you any less than rivals that offer more power and greater badge prestige.
+What’s more, the 4 is just a bit too expensive for a flawed and rather leftfield option.
+It won’t really cost you much less than rivals that offer more power and greater badge prestige.

-Having said that, this car isn’t without its charms; it’s reasonably comfortable, especially on the motorway, and the on-board technology largely works well.
-And it is an interesting alternative to the more obvious posh hatches, majoring on style and panache.
-So if you want an upmarket new car and you don’t want to plump for one of the usual suspects, the 4 is still worth a look.
+Having said that, the DS 4 isn’t without its charms.
+It’s reasonably comfortable, especially on the motorway, and the on-board technology largely works well.
+It is also an interesting alternative to the more obvious posh hatchbacks, majoring on style and panache.
+So, if you want an upmarket used car and you don’t want to plump for one of the usual suspects, the DS 4 is still worth a look.

 Search for a DS 4 on CarGurus

-• Don’t be overly fooled by the DS 4’s superficial style; beneath the skin, it’s closely related to the latest Vauxhall Astra and Peugeot 308.
-Mind you, while it’s worth being aware that you can get its mechanicals in a cheaper package elsewhere, it shouldn’t be a dealbreaker: the same is true of the Audi A3, based heavily on the Volkswagen Golf, and to a lesser extent the BMW 1 Series, which has plenty in common with the Mini Hatchback.
-Besides, the latest Astra and 308 are pretty good cars.
+• Don’t be fooled by the DS 4’s superficial style.
+Beneath the skin, it’s closely related to the Vauxhall Astra and Peugeot 308.
+Mind you, while it’s worth being aware that you can find its mechanicals in a cheaper package elsewhere, that shouldn’t be a deal-breaker.
+After all, the same is true of the Audi A3, based heavily on the Volkswagen Golf, and to a lesser extent the BMW 1 Series, which has plenty in common with the Mini Hatchback.
+Thankfully, the latest Astra and 308 are pretty good cars.

-• One optional extra you can get on the DS 4 (and not on its lesser stablemates) is a camera-controlled suspension system, dubbed ‘Active Scan’, which reads the road ahead and adjusts the suspension to suit before you even hit the bump.
-The idea is to make the bumps appear as though they aren’t even there, much as the hydropneumatic suspension of the DS 4’s namesake, the original Citroen DS, did.
-We haven’t tried this system out yet so can’t tell you how effective it is, but as soon as we know, you’ll know.
+• One optional extra you can get on the DS 4 (and not its lesser stablemates) is a camera-controlled suspension system, dubbed ‘Active Scan’, which reads the road ahead and adjusts the suspension to suit before you even hit a bump or pothole.
+The idea is to make road defects appear as though they aren’t there, much like the hydropneumatic suspension of the DS 4’s namesake, the original Citroen DS.
+The system later became standard across the DS 4 range.

 Alex Robbins